amblelabs/ait-wiki/content/faq.md

       A: Donators, beta testers, team members and some addon developers get access to beta builds.
-To become a donator you can support [Loqor](https://ko-fi.com/loqor) or [Theo](https://boosty.to/dr.theo).
+To become a donator, you can support [Loqor](https://ko-fi.com/loqor) or [Theo](https://boosty.to/dr.theo).
   - _type: text
     alt: What perks do donators get?